arcadiacoin/arcadia-docs/docs/node/rpc.md

 ```

 **Optional "sorting"**

-_version 19.0+_
 Boolean, false by default.
 Additionally sorts each account's blocks by their amounts in descending order.

 **Optional "include_only_confirmed"**

-_version 19.0+_
-Boolean, true by default (_version 22.0+_), previously false by default.
+Boolean, true by default.
 Only returns blocks which have their confirmation height set or are undergoing confirmation height processing.
 If false, unconfirmed blocks will also be returned.

 ---